Edgar Wallace: 1918–1929

 Ivy moved to Tunbridge Wells with the children, and Wallace drew closer to his secretary Ethel Violet King (1896–1933), daughter of banker Frederick King.
 They married in 1921; their daughter Margaret Penelope June (known as Penny Wallace) was born in 1923.

 Wallace began to take his fiction writing career more seriously and signed with publishers Hodder and Stoughton in 1921, organising his contracts, instead of selling rights to his work piecemeal in order to raise funds.
 This allowed him advances, royalties, and full scale promotional campaigns for his books, which he had never before had.
 The publisher aggressively advertised him as a celebrity writer, "King of Thrillers", known for this trademark trilby, cigarette holder, and yellow Rolls-Royce.
-He was said to be able to write a 70,000 word novel in three days and plough through three novels at once, and the publishers agreed to publish everything he wrote as fast as he could write it.
+He was said to be able to write a 70,000 word novel in three days and plough through three novels at once, and the publishers agreed to publish everything he wrote as fast as he could write them.
 In 1928, it was estimated that one in four books being read in the UK had come from Wallace's pen.
 He wrote across many genres including science fiction, screen plays, and a non-fiction ten-volume history of the First World War.
 All told, he wrote over 170 novels, 18 stage plays, and 957 short stories, and his works were translated into 28 languages.
 The critic Wheeler Winston Dixon suggests that Wallace became somewhat of a public joke for this prodigious output.

 Wallace served as chairman of the Press Club, which continues to present an annual Edgar Wallace Award for excellence in writing.
 Following the great success of his novel The Ringer, Wallace was appointed chairman of the British Lion Film Corporation in return for giving British Lion first option on all his output.
 Wallace's contract gave him an annual salary, a substantial block of stock in the company, a large stipend from everything British Lion produced based on his work, plus 10% of British Lion's overall annual profits.
 Additionally, British Lion employed his elder son, Bryan E. Wallace, as a film editor.
 By 1929, Wallace's earnings were almost £50,000 per annum (equivalent to about £2 million in current terms).
 He also invented at this time the Luncheon Club, bringing together his two greatest loves: journalism and horse-racing.